mattyschell/cscl-refresh/README.md

 # cscl-refresh

 We wish to refresh a non-production enterprise geodatabase in Oracle 19c with recent CSCL production data.
-Friends this our non-production CSCL geodatabase, our rules, the trick never to be afraid.
+Friends this our non-production CSCL geodatabase, our rules, the trick is never to be afraid.

 Data creator schema inventory: